find your perfect LLM program

 There are a number of reasons to choose to study your LLM in Canada.
 To begin with, Canada encourages international students, so you can be sure of a warm welcome, which is often the cause of worry for international students.
 The legal system in Canada is a combination of Common and Civil Law, so students can choose to specialise their LLM in either system.
 This choice means that many students will also be able to use their qualifications when they return home.

-Due to the expansive geographic nature of Canada, most universities have substantial facilities as they are offering educational service to a large area both in geographic terms and in population.
+Due to the expansive geographic nature of Canada, most universities are substantial as they are offering educational service to a large area both in geographic terms and in population.
 This means that most Canadian universities have excellent facilities including large sporting facilities, which is great for your down time.
-Many law schools in Canada have been operating for over a hundred years and this means that they often have substantial and extremely well stocked law libraries, for example McGill University Faculty of Law was established in 1848.
+Many law schools in Canada have been operating for over a hundred years and this means that they often also have extremely well stocked law libraries, for example McGill University Faculty of Law was established in 1848.
 This can be very useful when you’re working on your thesis.

 Student law organisations